jyscao/ventana.nvim/README.md

 There is also a 3rd bonus command `VentanaShiftMaintainLinear`, which is like `VentanaShift`, but instead of keeping the sizes of each window-buffer pair the same, it maintains the exact layout of each window's position & size, and only shuffles the buffers across them.
 This only works for "linear" layouts, which are layouts containing a single row or column of leaf windows only.
+If you were to execute this command on a non-linear layout, it would simply fallback to the same behavior as `VentanaShift`.

 ![ventana-shift-maintain-linear](https://github.com/jyscao/ventana.nvim/assets/12605746/904b73e2-db0d-46ef-939c-d6825f27eb8f)